KathirKrishiv/Django_Employee_Management/README_Pledge.md

 The `security_id` is obtained from `bse_new_security_list` using the provided PAN.

 The retrieved security ID is passed to `nse_pledge_data()`.

+### `nse_pledge_data()` Function

+The `nse_pledge_data()` function retrieves and prepares the latest NSE pledge data.

+The function performs the following operations:

+1. Accepts the **security ID** as the input parameter.
+2. Queries the `nse_pledge_new` table using the security ID.
+3. Retrieves promoter holding, encumbered shares, event details, event date, entity information, and `broadcast_date_time`.
+4. Sorts the retrieved records by `broadcast_date_time` in ascending order.
+5. Selects the **latest available record** from the sorted records.
+6. Maps the selected database record to the API response field names.
+7. Returns `"Null"` values when no data is available or an exception occurs.
+8. The NSE event date is returned using the available source date value.

 ### NSE Source